Powerlearnproject/se-day1-assignment-m-daisy89/README.md

 It ia a process of structuring text for generative AI models.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Vague prompt:Tell me about climate change.
+Improved Prompt:Provide a detailed explanation of the causes and effects of climate change including specific examples of its impact on weather patterns ,ecosystems,and human health over the last decade.